PaulBratslavsky/strapi-5-next-blog-post/README.md

 ![Strapi](/images/003-strapi.png)

-We are going to use Strapi to power the backend of our application, enabling non-developers or non-programmers to easily contribute and manage content for the website, such as team member profiles.
+We are going to use Strapi to power the backend of our application, enabling non-developers or non-programmers to easily contribute and manage website content, such as team member profiles.

 ![Strpai API](/images/004-strapi-api.gif)

-By integrating Strapi with Next.js, we can dynamically fetch and display this content on the frontend, allowing for a seamless and interactive user experience.
+By integrating Strapi with Next.js, we can dynamically fetch and display this content on the front end, allowing for a seamless and interactive user experience.
 Strapi simplifies the process of handling data and offers a user-friendly admin interface for content management.

-We can get started by running the following command in the root of our project:
+We can get started by running the following command at the root of our project:

 ```bash
 npx create-strapi-app@latest server